-Stephanie Sugars is a current student in the joint International Relations and Journalism (GloJo) Program and will graduate in 2018.
+Stephanie Sugars graduated from the joint International Relations and Journalism (GloJo) Program in 2019.
 She is from Albuquerque, New Mexico, and completed her undergraduate studies in International Relations and Anthropology at the College of Wooster in 2015.

 Why did you choose the IR program at NYU?